 What Misdemeanor Theft Means in Wisconsin and What to Expect

-Meet with Milwaukee Area Defense Attorneys for Free to Discuss Your Case
+Wisconsin Defense Attorneys: Free Phone Consult to Discuss Your Case

-Theft is classified as a misdemeanor when the property stolen is worth an amount less than $2,500.
+Theft is classified as a misdemeanor when the property stolen is worth less than $2,500.

 To find a defendant guilty of violating this statute, the district attorney would have to prove four elements: